Install and verify the spatial extension

 Vector Ingestion: GeoJSON & GeoParquet Parsing

-GeoJSON ingestion via st_read() triggers a synchronous JSON parse prior to WKB conversion.
-This path is strictly CPU-bound and degrades non-linearly beyond ~500MB files.
+GeoJSON ingestion via st_read() uses the GDAL/OGR reader to parse features and convert geometry to the GEOMETRY type.
+This path is CPU-bound and degrades non-linearly beyond ~500MB files.
 For high-throughput pipelines, enforce streaming ingestion or migrate to columnar formats.

 CREATE TABLE parcels AS